gabfr/nyc-taxi-challenge/ANALYSIS.md

 This analysis will focus on logistic improvement of our taxi fleets.
 It was made from data from 2009 to 2012.

 All the questions below are answered with graphics.
-Besides my initiative of plotting graphics through the Airflow DAG.
-My strength is not in `matplotlib`, so there's some graphics that are buggy with legend being cut by the image canvas.
+There may be some graphics that was plotted with imperfections.
 Because of my short time to do this challenge I decided to focus more on the ETL structure than on the graphic appeareance.
 Moreover, on the roadmap of this project I will beauty up those graphics as soon as I get a chance.